SunilduthBaichoo/python_challenge/README.md

 4. The greatest increase in profits (date and amount).
 5. The greatest decrease in profits (date and amount).

-The final results are displayed in the terminal and exported to a text file in the `analysis` folder.
+The final results are displayed in the terminal (shown in Output section) and exported to a text file in the `analysis` folder.

 ### PyPoll
 In the **PyPoll** challenge, we are given a dataset of election results in `election_data.csv` that includes: